Contango and backwardation futures curve

 Contango and backwardation are conditions of the market that can change.
 The market can flip from contango to backwardation, or vice versa.
 Building a trading strategy based on a specific condition could become unprofitable if the conditions flip rapidly.

 Contango futures are a common way of trading the condition, along with backwardation.
 Futures and forwards are very similar products.
 A forward contract is an agreement between two parties, such as a trader and financial broker, while a futures contract trades on an exchange and the buyer and seller are matched by the exchange.
 Given that CMC Markets is a financial broker that offers traders access to thousands of instruments, we provide forward contracts to trade on contango and backwardation through spread bets and CFDs.
+See our dedicated page for FX forward contracts rates.

 Although traders often prefer to trade contango, you can also find ways to profit from backwardation.
 In backwardation, the futures price is above the spot or cash price.
 Here, a trader could buy a futures contract in the hope that it moves higher to meet the spot price.
 This can be profitable if the price of the commodity is trending higher.